dhveerap/edge-developer/microsoft-edge/dev-guide/browser-features/reading-view.md

 ```
 This is a preview feature and to use, navigate to **edge://flags** and enable the flag `Immersive Reader for Edge Readable Elements`

--   With this meta tag and attribute, you can choose the content that should be displayed on Immersive Reader, we bypass all the checks and only show the content marked as edgeReadable.
--   If only EDGE_READABLE_FRAME meta tag is present without any HTML Elements having edgeReadable attribute we try to force Immersive Reader on entire page and if page is not compatible, the content displayed might not be as good as other compatible pages.
+-   If only EDGE_READABLE_FRAME meta tag is present without any HTML Elements having edgeReadable attribute, Immersive Reader will be forced on entire page and if page is not compatible, the content extracted might not be as good as that of other compatible pages.
 -   Any HTML Element can be marked as edgeReadable except iframe.

 ## Enable Immersive Reader for specific iframe

-If you want to display content from an iframe in Immersive Reader instead of main page, you can use the **EDGE_READABLE_FRAME** meta tag and add **content** attribute to the meta tag with value of **iframe name** that specifies which iframe content should be shown in Immersive Reader.
+If you want to display content from an iframe in Immersive Reader instead of main page, you can use the **EDGE_READABLE_FRAME** meta tag and add **content** attribute to the meta tag, the attribute value should be the name of **iframe** whose content should be shown in Immersive Reader.

 ```html
 <html>